-- You will start 3-4 weeks after surgery - You will be wearing a sling for 4-6 weeks - Usually 2-3 times per week for about 30-60 minutes.
+- You will start 3-4 weeks after surgery (2011 Neer Award study would support delay in PT for improved healing and outcome) - You will be wearing a sling for 4-6 weeks based on size of tear. - Usually 2-3 times per week for about 30-60 minutes.
 This may change according to individual responses to surgery or unforeseen circumstances and as deemed necessary by your therapist - Every patient will be educated in a Home Exercise program that they will perform daily.

-The milestones below are not absolute and can vary depending on the patient's progress.
+\\\The milestones below are not absolute and can vary depending on the patient's progress.

-Preoperatively You will be encouraged to start a protein drink or amino acid drink in advance of your surgery which has been associated with better healing.
-This can be purchased through Thrive Nutrition and should start approximately 2 weeks before surgery.
-The QR code below will assist you.
+Preoperatively It will be suggested you begin a protein drink or amino acid drink 2 weeks prior to your surgery to improve healing.
+This can be purchased through Thrive Nutrition and may use QR code below.

-Your pain medication will be called into your pharmacy 24-72 hours in advance of your surgery so make sure these are picked up ahead of time.
+Your pain medication will be called into your listed pharmacy 24-72 hours in advance of your surgery

-Weeks 0-6 Sling for 4-6 weeks Exercises focusing on passive ROM, gentle stretching and avoidance of active motion per the physician protocol Goal shoulder motion approximately 75% normal arc Physician follow-up visit at 10-14 days (check wound) Therapy usually starts 3-4 weeks from surgery May resume driving once off narcotics Week 6-10 Physician follow up visit at 6 weeks Sling discontinued or gradually weaned comfort only Begin active assisted motion with therapist Focus on restoration of full arc of shoulder motion Weeks 10-12 Begin resistance and gradual strengthening at week 10 Continue to focus on full range of motion (internal rotation typically last to improve) Physician follow up visit at 10-12 weeks Therapy typically weaned to home program Avoidance of overhead weight and activity modification still advised (no pulling or tugging or lifting greater than 10-20lbs) Week 14-24 May begin light activities (i.e. chipping or putting with golf club however driver should be avoided) Biggest improvement typically seen during this phase as strength gradually improves Weeks 24 Physician follow up visit at 5-6 months Majority of patients cleared to return to work or activities as tolerated Months 6-12 Continued improvement typically seen which typically plateaus at 12 months
+Weeks 0-6 Sling for 4-6 weeks Exercises focusing on passive ROM, gentle stretching and avoidance of active motion per the physician protocol You can drive once off narcotics (usually on OTC within 4-5 days) Goal shoulder motion approximately 75% normal arc Physician follow-up visit at 10-14 days (check wound) Therapy usually starts 3-4 weeks from surgery Week 6-10 Physician follow up visit at 6 weeks Sling discontinued or gradually weaned (if larger tear) for comfort only May resume driving (but this can be started sooner once off all pain medication and with discretion) Begin active assisted motion with therapist Focus on restoration of full arc of shoulder motion Weeks 10-12 Begin resistance and gradual strengthening at week 10 Continue to focus on full range of motion (internal rotation typically last to improve) Physician follow up visit at 10-12 weeks (an ultrasound will be done to assess healing) Therapy typically weaned to home program Avoidance of overhead weight and activity modification still advised (no pulling or tugging or lifting greater than 10-20lbs) Week 14-24 May begin light activities (i.e. chipping or putting with golf club however driver should be avoided Biggest improvement typically seen during this phase as strength to tendon gradually improves If severe pain and/or limitation of motion persist repeat imaging (ultrasound in office or MRI) may be advised Weeks 24 Physician follow up visit at 5-6 months Majority of patients cleared to return to work or activities as tolerated Months 6-12 Continued improvement typically seen which typically plateaus at 12 months